What is the Policy Leaders Fellowship?

 Who is the Fellowship for?

 Policy Leaders Fellows join the Fellowship by invitation.
-Those who take part include Permanent Secretaries and Directors-General from Whitehall and beyond, as well as Chief Executives of agencies and major corporations and foundations.
+Those who take part include Permanent Secretaries and Directors-General from Whitehall and beyond, as well as Chief Executives of agencies, local government and foundations.

 What does the Fellowship involve?